 Wendy was editor of her high school and college newspapers and interned during her college summers at The Washington Post, Milwaukee Journal and St. Petersburg Times (now Tampa Bay Times).
 She graduated from Indiana University - Bloomington with bachelor’s degrees in journalism and business (her business degree is in decision sciences and operations & systems management), then stayed one more year to finish an MBA in marketing.
 She came to St. Petersburg, Fla., to work as a reporter for the then- St. Petersburg Times in 1986.
 At the Times, she covered general assignment, police, schools and business, then worked in circulation marketing, finance and eventually as marketing director, responsible for creative services, research and event marketing for the newspaper.
 After her second son was both, she returned to the newsroom as a copy editor before taking the position down the street at Poynter.

-Wendy is past president of the Indiana University Journalism Alumni Board.
-She served on the advisory committee for the Journeys in Journalism program for the Pinellas County Schools and is on the advisory board for the Center for Scholastic Journalism at Kent State University.
+She is a Certified Journalism Educator from the Journalism Education Association and won that group’s 2015 Friend of Scholastic Journalism Award.
+She serves on the advisory committee for the Journeys in Journalism program for the Pinellas County Schools and for the Center for Scholastic Journalism at Kent State University.